Sofia Ennaoui

 Sofia Ennaoui (born 30 August 1995) is a Polish middle-distance runner who specialises in the 1500 metres.
 She finished fifth in the event at the 2022 World Athletics Championships as the second non-African woman.
 Ennaoui won the silver medal at the 2018 European Championships, and a bronze at the 2022 European Championships.
 At the European Indoor Championships, she earned bronze in 2017, silver in 2019 and bronze in 2023.
 She took two individual age-group medals at the European Cross Country Championships.

 She was the 2015 and 2017 European Under-23 Championships 1500 m silver medallist.
 Ennaoui represented her country at the 2016 Rio Olympics.
-She is the Polish record holder for the 1000 metres both indoors and out, and also holds national U20 record over the 3000 metres.
+She is the Polish record holder for the 1000 metres both indoors and out, and also holds national U20 record for the 3000 metres.
+She won 10 Polish titles (mostly over 1500 m).

 Personal life

 Sofia Ennaoui was born to a Moroccan father and a Polish mother and moved to Poland at the age of 2.
-She is a soldier in the Polish Army.
-She went through the basic training in 2019 which resulted in an injury and her absence from the 2019 World Championships in Doha.
+She is a soldier in the Polish Army; she went through the Polish military's basic training in 2019 which resulted in an injury and her absence from the 2019 World Championships in Doha.

-Injured foot meant she was also unable to compete at the postponed 2020 Tokyo Olympics in 2021.
+Foot injury meant she was also unable to compete at the postponed 2020 Tokyo Olympics in 2021.